In this blog we discuss what is dominant sex, how to be dominant during sex , how to make your dominant happy and the role of a true dominant.

-I believe that in a healthy D/s relationship, the submissive should never need to use her safe word.
-However, the submissive should never feel like they don’t have the option, and most importantly, the Dominant should never feel guilty if their sub does choose to safe word.
+The submissive should never feel like they don’t have the option to use their safe word, and most importantly, the Dominant should never feel guilty if their sub does choose to safe word.
 And this is something us kittens need to keep an eye out for.
 I’ve chosen to label it “Dominant’s remorse”; whereby they may experience a feeling of guilt or unease having pushed their submissive too close to the edge.

 If your Dominant understands why you called your safe word, then they are much less likely to experience a “drop” (as are you), and this will ultimately make you stronger as a couple.
 Just like any of us, your Dominant will want to know he’s doing a good job at pleasing you, so talking openly is something that every couple should do; this is not limited to BDSM relationships.

 Dominants also shouldn’t feel afraid of getting their sub to feedback during play about where they are on a scale of 1-safewording.
 This is a great way to pace yourselves, especially if you’re just starting out on your BDSM journey, and should also be exciting for both of you, as testing the limits is what it’s all about, right?

 The thing about Dominants that not a lot of people see is that they are often very emotional, tactile and caring people.
 A Dominant is a sadistic, sexy, powerful man that a sub’s masochistic side craves so deeply.
 But he is also her knight in shining armour; rescuing her when she’s close to her limits, and most importantly, making her feel safe in his arms.
 A true Dominant can tell when she needs a good hard slap and when she needs a gentle caress.
 They will allow their submissive to explore herself sexually and emotionally without shame or guilt.